57blocks/website-article/articles/Document Information Extraction with Large Language Models/README.md

 ### System Prompt

 At the outset, the model is configured with system information and performs as a content extractor.
 Our goal is to fine-tune the settings to ensure the model relies on explicitly stated content in the text and minimizes speculation.
-When uncertain about extracted results, we prefer a "not mentioned" result extracted by LLMS over potentially incorrect answers.
+When uncertain about extracted results, we prefer a "not mentioned" result extracted by LLMs over potentially incorrect answers.
 In information extraction, false positives are deemed more detrimental than false negatives.

 ### User Prompt